-The Division of Psychology at Harbor-UCLA Medical Center offers APA Accredited postdoctoral training in the traditional practice of Clinical Psychology with emphasis areas including: Adult CBT, Assertive Community Treatment/Corrections; Behavioral Medicine (HIV Mental Health and Women’s Behavioral Health), and Child and Adolescent Psychiatry (CAP).
+We offer APA-accredited postdoctoral training in the traditional practice of Clinical Psychology.
+Emphasis areas are: Adult CBT, Assertive Community Treatment/Corrections; Behavioral Medicine , and Child and Adolescent Psychiatry (CAP).

 Our postdoctoral fellowship operates in a setting that is rich in the traditions of public service, education, and research.
-Harbor-UCLA Medical Center is a 340-bed general hospital owned and operated by the Los Angeles County Department of Health and Human Services and affiliated with the David Geffen School of Medicine at UCLA.
-Its 300-square mile catchment area runs from Los Angeles International Airport to the ports of Long Beach and Los Angeles and encompasses 17 municipalities, as well as unincorporated areas.
-Its service population of over 2.2 million people is economically, culturally, and ethnically diverse, and the poor and under-served comprise the majority of the medical center’s workload.
+Harbor-UCLA Medical Center is a general hospital owned and operated by the Los Angeles County Department of Health Services and affiliated with the David Geffen School of Medicine at UCLA.
+Its service population of over 2 million people is economically, culturally, and ethnically diverse, and the poor and under-served comprise the majority of the medical center’s workload.

-Harbor-UCLA is a tertiary medical center, providing emergency and trauma care and a full spectrum of medical and surgical inpatient and primary and specialty outpatient care, including cardiovascular surgery, intensive and acute respiratory care, family medicine, general internal medicine, gynecology, neurology, obstetrics, pediatrics, perinatal care, radiation therapy, and renal transplants.
-Harbor-UCLA Medical Center is a Level I Trauma Center.
-It is accredited by the Joint Commission on Accreditation of Healthcare Organizations (JCAHO), certified by the California Children’s Services (CCS), and accredited by the College of American Pathologists (CAP).
-It has been designated an Emergency Department Approved for Pediatrics (EDAP) and a Pediatric Critical Care Center (PCCC).
+Harbor-UCLA is a tertiary medical center, providing emergency and trauma care and a full spectrum of medical and surgical inpatient and primary and specialty outpatient care.
+It is also a Level I Trauma Center.
+Harbor-UCLA Medical Center is accredited by the Joint Commission on Accreditation of Healthcare Organizations (JCAHO) and is designated an Emergency Department Approved for Pediatrics (EDAP) and a Pediatric Critical Care Center (PCCC).

 The Medical Center has residency-education programs in all medical and surgical specialties and an international reputation as a premier teaching hospital.
 The Psychiatry Department has had a psychiatry residency training program since 1960.
-Currently there are 6 child fellows and 29 psychiatry residents training in the department.
-The department’s faculty consists of 35 UCLA in-house faculty members, (24 psychiatrists and 13 psychologists) and over 40 volunteer psychiatrists and psychologists from the community who hold UCLA clinical appointments.
-The Department also serves as a social work internship training site and a preceptorship site for nurse practitioners.
-In addition to hospital operations, the Department of Psychiatry at Harbor-UCLA Medical Center operates an ambulatory service that includes Adult Psychiatry, Child and Adolescent Psychiatry, and HIV Mental Health Divisions.
-The Ambulatory Service is funded through the Los Angeles County Department of Mental Health.
-The Psychology Division falls administratively in the Department of Psychiatry.
+The department’s faculty consists of UCLA in-house faculty members, and volunteer psychiatrists and psychologists from the community who hold UCLA clinical appointments.
+The Department also serves as a social work internship training site.